Efficient and More Accurate Representation of Solution Trajectories in Numerical Optimal Control: Abstract

 \section{Abstract}

 We show via examples that, when solving optimal control problems, representing the optimal state and input trajectory directly using interpolation schemes may not be the best choice.
-Due to lack of considerations for solution trajectories inbetween collocation points, large errors may occur, posing risks if this solution is to be implemented.
-A novel solution representation method using the concept of integrated residual minimization is proposed, which is capable of yielding a solution of much higher accuracy for the same discretization mesh.
+Due to the lack of considerations for solution trajectories in-between collocation points, large errors may occur, posing risks if this solution is to be applied.
+A novel solution representation method is proposed, capable of yielding a solution of much higher accuracy for the same discretization mesh.
 This is achieved by minimizing the integral of the residual error for the overall trajectory, instead of forcing the errors to be zero only at collocation points.
-In this way, the requirement for mesh refinement can be significantly reduced, leaving the problem dimensions relatively small.
-This results in more efficient implementations for embedded applications where resources are limited.
+In this way, the requirement for mesh resolution can be significantly reduced, leaving the problem dimensions relatively small.
+This particular formulation also avoids some of the drawbacks found in the earlier work of integrated residual minimization, leading to more efficient computations.